- Solemaini’s assassination leads Khamenei to JCPOA breach.

 Khamenei’s ultimate goal with these threats?
 Pressuring European leaders to find a solution to Trump’s sanctions.
 INSTEX is not being effective in circumventing US sanctions, and so Iran’s economy is in deep trouble.
 Khamenei’s main priority is ensuring political and economic stability as protests are increasing as a result of population dissatisfaction.

 Answer: No one really…

-… apart from Trump and his anti-Iran Middle East allies (Israel and Saudi Arabia), who would like to reduce Iran’s power in the region.
+… apart from Trump and his Middle Eastern allies (Israel and Saudi Arabia), who would like to reduce Iran’s power in the region.
 Meanwhile, European Leaders get headaches and Khamenei’s leadership keeps weakening.

 And what about us?
-Well, the average person never wins from international instability.
+The average person never wins from international instability.
 The average person is the one that pays the economic and physical costs for leaders’ geopolitical fights.
-If you don’t believe me, ask Iranians, who have been suffering for years from sanctions based on empty accusations unrelated to them.
+An example are Iranians, who have been suffering for years from sanctions based on empty accusations unrelated to them.